 The most common fears of having your own website is management costs, maintenance and then of course the build itself.
-It is obviously a lot easier in the outset to set up shop on Facebook or Etsy as the hard work has been done.
+It is obviously a lot easier in the outset to set up shop on Facebook or Etsy as the hard work has been done for you.
 But the biggest problem with this is they are 3rd party platforms.

 Don’t get me wrong, I think Facebook and Etsy are great for starting out.
 You can test the waters with your product to see if there is a potential market before committing to a full website.
 It is a good leverage barrier between a genuine business and hobby.
 But there comes a time when you need to start to think of yourself as a business rather than a hobby.